Skip to main content

 Horderly suggests swapping all of your hangers out for matching, non-slip hangers.
 “Streamlining hangers not only makes your closet look better, but it makes it more functional, too.”
 Horderly always suggests that their clients use streamlined, slim hangers.
 “The slim design allows you to fit more on each hanging rod without feeling cramped,” they said.

-Storage Bins
+Storage bins

 If you don’t have too much drawer space, Horderly suggests placing bins on shelves to operate as makeshift drawers.
-These are great for folded activewear, seasonal accessories or sweatshirts.
-Plus, these foldable drawers allow you to easily store them away if you dont need the extra storage.
+These are great for folded activewear, seasonal accessories, or sweatshirts.
+Plus, these foldable drawers allow you to easily store them away if you don’t need the extra storage.

-Hat Organizer
+Hat organizers

-Shoe Organizers
+Shoe organizers

 Editors' Recommendations